danielharrell/SumLect2015/Lost_Idea_LA.md

 arts page only going this far.-->

-So even if no list of liberal arts contains the idea of one among its examples, such lists persist, even in memory.
-In this persistence thus lurks a deeper way of being lost, where not being found sooner or later means being forgotten.
+So even if no list of liberal arts contains the idea of one among its examples, such lists prevail, even in memory.
+This suggests a deeper way of being lost, where not being found means being forgotten.
+This brings me to my hypothesis, which is that we have indeed forgotten what a liberal art is, and it is this that explains the lists.
+Why such lists prevail, because we have forgotten what a liberal art is.
+And being forgotten And this is one part of my hypothesis in my lecture's title: that on such lists the idea of a liberal art is not simply lost, but forgotten.
+Revise this first sentence.
+The idea should be that the persistence of such lists suggests a forgetfulness.
+And this is part of my hypothesis.

+But then move to a still deeper sense of loss, where the forgetting comes first.
+As a straightforward first example, give the original version of new website.
+Then move on to subtler examples in list, linked to power.
 But this, to my mind, is not yet the deepest way of being lost, where being forgotten at once means not being found. ---Which is to say, where being forgotten is not the result of being lost, but rather the cause of it.
 This last sense of